Property (QT) for 3-manifold groups: Applications: Property (QT) of 3-manifold groups

-In this subsection, we are going to prove Proposition~\ref{prop:closedmld} that states the fundamental group of a closed graph manifold has property (QT).
-We mainly focus on the case where $M$ is a closed graph manifold which does not admit any Riemannian metric of nonpositive curvature (otherwise, property (QT) of $\pi_1(M)$ follows from Theorem~\ref{QTCKAThm}).

-Since property (QT) is a commensurability invariant, thus to show $\pi_1(M)$ has property (QT), we only need to show that a finite cover of $M$ has property (QT).
+Let $M$ be a graph manifold.
+Since property (QT) is preserved undertaking finite index subgroups (see Lemma~\ref{lem:passfiniteindex}), we only need to show that a finite cover of $M$ has property (QT).
 By passing to a finite cover, we can assume that each Seifert fibered piece in the JSJ decomposition of $M$ is a trivial circle bundle over a hyperbolic surface of genus at least $2$, and the intersection numbers of fibers of adjacent Seifert pieces have absolute value $1$ (see\cite[Lemma~2.1]{KL98}).
 Also we can assume that the underlying graph of the graph manifold $M$ is bipartite since any non-bipartite graph manifold is double covered by a bipartite one.

+We note that $\pi_1(M)$ is an admissible group in the sense of Definition~\ref{defn:admissible}.
+However, it is not always true that $\pi_1(M)$ can acts geometrically on a CAT(0) space so property (QT) in this case does not follow immediately from Theorem \ref{QTCKAThm}.
+Indeed, if $M$ is a graph manifold with nonempty boundary then it always admits a Riemannian metric of nonpositive curvature (see \cite{B95}).
+In particular, $\pi(M) \curvearrowright \tilde{M}$ is a CKA action, and thus property (QT) of $\pi_1(M)$ follows from Theorem~\ref{QTCKAThm}.
+However, many closed graph manifolds are shown to not support any Riemannian metric of nonpositive curvature (see \cite{B95}).

+We remark here that the CAT(0) metric on the CKA space $X$ in Section~\ref{FiberLineSystemSec} and Section~\ref{CKADistFormulaSec} is not really essential in the proofs.
+Below we will make certain modifications on some steps to run the proof of Theorem~\ref{QTCKAThm} for closed graph manifolds.

-\subsubsection{Metrics on $M$:}
+\subsection{Metrics on $M$:}

 We now are going to describe a convenient metric on $M$ introduced by Kapovich--Leeb \cite{KL98}.
 For each Seifert component $M_v = F_{v} \times S^1$ of $M$, we choose a hyperbolic metric on the base surface $F_v$ so that all boundary components are totally geodesic of unit length, and then equip each Seifert component $M_v = F_v \times S^1$ with the product metric $d_v$ such that the fibers have length one.
 Metrics $d_v$ on $M_v$ induce the product metrics on $\tilde{M}_v$ which by abuse of notations is also denoted by $d_v$.